Mobile Back-End Tools¶

 -bind option for more details.

 Except for the in-memory database, installing, creating, and configuring SQL databases and schemas is outside the scope of these instructions.
-See the SAP Cloud Platform Cockpit documentation set for additional information.
+See the SAP Business Technology Platform Cockpit documentation set for additional information.

 The generated OData service, when first started, automatically generates the tables and other SQL artifacts within your selected target database or schema.
 The configured database credentials must therefore be for a database user with suitable permissions for table/index creation.

 Please take note that HDI container based HANA databases do not have suitable permissions for dynamic table/index creation.
 Since the HANA database available on SAP trial landscapes is based on an HDI container, this is not a supported scenario.

 Tools are also provided to model and generate an OData service that exposes existing database tables, with or without OData change tracking.
 See Working with Existing Database Tables.